Neofect/Communicator/README.md

 # NFCommunicator
 NFCommunicator is a framework for simplifying application structure which communicates with remote entity.
-It wraps all communication related implementation internally so make developers more focus on the business logic.
-And its modular structure makes application's structure more clearly and easy to test modules independently.
+It wraps all communication related implementation internally so make developers focus more on the business logic.
+And its modular structure makes application's structure more clear and easy to test modules independently.

 It works on Android runtime.